 What are my responsibilities as a parent?

-As a parent/guardian you are responsible for arrival and departure which means signing your child(ren) in & out of program, communicating with the program and reporting absences and providing food and weather appropriate clothing for your child(ren)
+As a parent/guardian you are responsible for arrival and departure which means letting staff know when you are picking up/dropping off so staff can sign your child(ren) in & out of program, communicating with the program of any updates regarding your child(ren), reporting absences, providing food, and weather appropriate clothing for your child(ren).

-What kind of activities do we engage in with the children?
+What kinds of activities do we engage in with the children?

 Do children have access to technology?

 Trico Centre Out of School Program is primarily a technology free program with a few exceptions.
-We allow children to use a small hand-held device on the bus (with parent consent) that must be put in their backpack once we arrive at the Trico Centre.
-Occasionally we have movie day and we also have a Nintendo Switch in the Innovators room that is used on a very limited basis amongst the program.
+Occasionally we have a movie day, and we also have a Nintendo Switch in the Innovators room that is used on a very limited basis amongst the program.

 Can parents/families visit our spaces?

 The Trico Centre Out of School Care Program operates with an open-door policy.
-Families are permitted, welcomed and encouraged to visit the program during hours of operation to observe their children while in the program.
+Families are permitted, welcomed and encouraged to visit the program during hours of operation to observe their children while in the program and become familiar with the leaders and educators.

 The Trico Centre Out of School Care Program follows the staffing requirements that are set out within the Alberta Early Learning and Child Care Regulations.
 This requires that all staff to be certified as a Level 1, Level 2 or Level 3 ECE.
 In addition, all staff must be current in first aid/CPR as well as have their up-to-date police check with the vulnerable sector check completed.
 We have a fun and dynamic team of childcare professionals whose primary role within the program is to provide top quality care.